cvickery/scrollable_tables/README.md

 import ScrollableTable from './scrollable_tables.js';
 window.addEventListener('load', function ()
 {
-  // Make the first table (if there is one) scrollable. const tables = document.getElementsByClassName('scrollable');
+  // Make the first table with the scrollable class (if there is one) scrollable. const tables = document.getElementsByClassName('scrollable');
   if (tables.length > 0)
   {